A Chiastic Reconfiguration Of Joel

 Chapter 2 11a The Lord thunders at the head of his army; his forces are beyond number, and mighty is the one that obeys his command.

-It is God that calls out this mighty army to torment the wicked of the earth.
-The army is led by God's powerful angel Abaddon/Apollyon (Rev. 9:11).
+It is God that calls out this mighty army to torment the wicked of the earth, so that they may be reformed (see corresponding Subunit A2 below).
+The army is led by God's powerful angel Abaddon/Apollyon (the "mighty one") (see Rev. 9:11).

 Chapter 2 11b The day of the Lord is great; it is dreadful.
 Who can endure it?